JamesKBowler/fxcpy/README.md

 orders = order_monitor.get_monitors()
 ```

-Monitors for each trade are contained with a dictionary, which are accessed using the `trade_id`
+Each `trade_id` has its own monitoring class, with each subsequent order appended to the initial trade conveniently wrapped in a dictionary.

 ```python
 monitors = order_monitor.get_monitors()